FinTech

 Three cutting-edge architectures crafted to enhance secure mobile payments include:

 • Encryption and tokenization used to replace sensitive card information with a unique token.
-In the event of a data breach, the token is useless to hackers, enhancing the security of debit card processing.
+In the event of a data breach, the token is useless to hackers, enhancing the security of debit card online payment processing.

 • Cloud-based point-of-sale systems that help to centralize data storage and processing.